 Not having read the Maccabees, this novel has kindled an urge to pick up and read 1 and 2 Maccabees, as well as other accounts of the period of the silent years.
 I recommend this historical novel to those who desire to learn about the history between the testaments, as well as anyone in need of a reminder of God's masterful timing and planning, even in the midst of our pains and losses.
 5/5 stars.

-*Disclaimer: I received a complimentary print copy of this book from the publisher for the purpose of this honest review.
+*Disclaimer: I received a complimentary print copy of this book from Bethany House Publishers for the purpose of this honest review.
 All opinions are my own.*

 ~ ~ ~ ~ ~ About The Author ~ ~ ~ ~ ~

 (copied from inside book)